 While it may seem like a step down from medical school, interning at a sports medicine clinic could prove beneficial in several ways.

-First, if you’re interested in pursuing a career in sports medicine, you’ll get to work directly with professionals who are already in the field.
+First, if you’re interested in pursuing a career in sports medicine, you’ll get to work directly with professionals already in the field.
 This can be invaluable in building your resume, and you’ll also be able to see how sports medicine clinics function.

 Another benefit is that most clinics are short-term assignments.
 Therefore, you’ll be able to get in-depth experience with sports medicine without committing to a long-term job.